isa-pilpre/data-analysis-bellabeat/Chapter1-Ask.md

 The key stakeholders in this project are:

 - **Urška Sršen**: Cofounder and Chief Creative Officer at Bellabeat, who is looking for data insights to support the company's growth.
+- **Sando Mur**: Mathematician and Bellabeat’s cofounder; key member of the Bellabeat executive team.
 - **Bellabeat Marketing Team**: They will use these insights to adjust their marketing strategy and better connect with customers.

 These stakeholders will use the analysis results to make more informed, data-driven decisions for the company's marketing and product strategies.